chrysalis1215/chrysalis1215/README.md

 # Hi all! 👋

-I'm a frondend enginner of 8 yoe.
+👀 I'm looking for job opportunities in the Pacific Standard Time (PST) zone

-I'm also the core team member of [TDesign Starter template](https://github.com/Tencent/tdesign-vue-starter)
+👩‍💻 I'm a frontend software engineer of 8 yoe and I'm also the core team member of [TDesign Starter template](https://github.com/Tencent/tdesign-vue-starter)

 👉 You can find out more info and other social links on my website.